2013 NCNCA WOMEN MENTORS

 Mary has traveled as far as Australia to compete as a professional cyclist but she loves her district.
 She holds 7 NCNCA Championships in Track and Road.
 She is a certified Spin instructor and holds a USAC coaching license.
 She has mentored with the Early Bird training criteriums since 2009.
 Mary was a mentor and assistant coach with the Hellyer Velodrome Tuesday Junior Program for 2 years.
 Mary works as a consultant to develop women's team racing throughout the district.
 She is well educated in bicycle fitting and bike mechanics and has worked as team mechanic for various pro teams.
 Mary gets inspired by and enjoys watching people grow with cycling.
 Coaching and mentoring provide a front row seat to amazing success stories.

 KIMBERLY FONG began her athletic career as a fast pitch softball player in high school.
 It was not until attending UC Berkeley that she discovered the excitement and single-minded determination of endurance sports.
 Kim entered her first bike race as a student at UC Berkeley in 2006.
 She fell in love with the sport of cycling in the team-oriented and fun-loving atmosphere of the collegiate racing scene, competing in both road and mountain bike events.
-Since graduating from UC Berkeley, Kim has largely focused on road racing as a Cat.
-2 for Cycles Fanatic Factor Racing Team.
-Occasionally, she has been known to dabble in endurance and ultra-endurance mountain bike events as a Cat.
-1, having won the 19-29 Marathon Mountain Bike Championships in 2012 and completed multiple 8-hour mountain bike races.
+Since graduating from UC Berkeley, Kim has largely focused on road racing.
+In 2014, she will compete as a Cat.
+1 for Northern California-based Threshold Sports p/b Leadout Endurance Coaching.
+Occasionally, she has been known to dabble in endurance and ultra-endurance mountain bike events, having won the 19-29 Marathon Mountain Bike Championships in 2012 and completed multiple 8-hour mountain bike races.

 Currently, Kim is attending UC Hastings College of the Law, where she is focusing on venture capital and corporate law.
 She is also co-president of the school's cycling team, which she helped co-found in 2012.

-2013 will be Kim's first year mentoring, and she is excited to join the team of mentors helping women discover the rewards of cycling.
+2014 will be Kim's second year mentoring, and she is excited to join the team of mentors helping women discover the rewards of cycling.
 She is looking forward to being a part of the growth and development of NCNCA women's racing.